-- 1. That all clinics follow the American Society of Clinical Oncology's (ASCO) Choosing Wisely recommendations: - Do not use PET [positron emission tomography], CT [computed tomography] and radionuclide bone scans in the staging of early prostate cancer at low risk of spreading. - Do not use PET, CT, and radionuclide bone scans in the staging of early breast cancer that is at low risk of spreading. - That palliative care be offered alongside active anti-cancer care, as needed.
+- 1. That all clinics follow the American Society of Clinical Oncology's (ASCO) Choosing Wisely recommendations: - Do not use PET [positron emission tomography], CT [computed tomography] and radionuclide bone scans in the staging of early prostate cancer at low risk of spreading. - Do not use PET, CT, and radionuclide bone scans in the staging of early breast cancer that is at low risk of spreading. - 2.
+That palliative care be offered alongside active anti-cancer care, as needed.
 Oncology care should be aligned with a patient's individual goals and values and follow ASCO's position statement of key elements for individualized cancer care.
-Patients should be apprised of the harms, benefits, evidence, and potential impact of chemotherapy and radiation at all stages in their illness trajectory.
+Patients should be apprised of the harms, benefits, evidence, and potential impact of chemotherapy, radiation, molecular therapy, immunotherapy, and surgery at all stages in their illness trajectory.